 Abstract

 Biological oxidation of manganese (Mn) by bacteria results in the formation of biogenic Mn oxides (MnOx), which are known to be strong oxidants and effective catalysts in several reactions.
 Manganese-oxidizing bacteria (MnOB) often develop in engineered systems for water treatment under oligotrophic conditions.
 In this study, we investigated the MnOB within biofilms sampled from a full-scale oxygen-supplemented biological activated carbon (BAC) filter performing the complete removal of Mn from wastewater.
 In enrichment cultures with manganese carbonate as the sole medium component and at circumneutral pH, the microbial community efficiently performed oxidation of Mn2+, growing into aggregated biofilms with numerous black nodules.
 The amount of Mn oxidized was quantified using Inductively Coupled Plasma Optical Emission Spectroscopy (ICP-OES).
 X-ray diffraction (XRD) analysis and Scanning electron microscopy (SEM) revealed that the MnOx formed was a birnessite-type or δ-MnO2 with a nanoflower structure.
-Comparison of the microbial community composition before and after the Mn enrichment by means of 16S rRNA gene-based profiling showed a drastic increase in members of the order Rhizobiales, together with genera Burkholderiaceae, Rhodococcus, Ellin6067 and Pirellulaceae Pir4 lineage, which members have never been reported as Mn-oxidizing microorganisms.
+Comparison of the microbial community composition before and after the Mn enrichment by means of 16S rRNA gene-based profiling showed a drastic increase in members of the order Rhizobiales, together with unclassified genera of Burkholderiaceae and Pirellulaceae Pir4 lineage, Rhodococcus, and Ellin6067, of which members have never been reported as Mn-oxidizing microorganisms.
 This work highlights the potential for harnessing the microbial community in water filtration systems towards the oxidation of Mn2+ into MnOx, which can subsequently function as a powerful catalyst boosting the removal of recalcitrant compounds from the treated stream.

 Introduction